 - 3 large eggs lightly beaten

-- OR 1/2 tsp vanilla and 1/4 tsp liquid stevia extract
+- OR ½ teaspoon vanilla and ¼ teaspoon liquid stevia extract

-- 3 tbsp Irish Cream liqueur or Sugar-Free Irish Cream
+- 3 tablespoon Irish Cream liqueur or Sugar-Free Irish Cream

 - Preheat oven to 325F and grease a donut tin.

 - In a large bowl whisk together almond flour, cocoa powder, sweetener, baking powder, baking soda, salt and xanthan gum.
 Stir in eggs, butter, vanilla and stevia (or vanilla stevia liquid) until thoroughly combined.
 Add almond milk and stir until smooth.

 - Fill holes of donut tin ⅔ full (you will have to do 2 to 3 batches if you only have one donut pan).
 Bake for 18 to 20 minutes, or until set and donuts spring back when touched.
 Let cool in pan 5 minutes and then flip out onto a wire rack to cool completely.
 Repeat with remaining batter.